 Despite clear warnings from Labour chairman Ian Lavery who warned that the party could be “finished” if it backs a second referendum. the remain PLP continued the siren voices continued to push the Party into a losing position.

 At every turn, Corbyn was undermined by Starmer, Watson and later by Emily Thornberry who at one point had seemed a loyal ally.
 They used the growing army of remainers supplied by Peter Mandelson and his people’s vote.
-These useful idiots who followed the people’s vote lead by Jeremy Corbyn’s arch enemy Peter Mandelson, a former Blairite minister and EU commissioner Peter Mandelson, the architect of New Labour, who had boosted he is working every day to undermine Jeremy Corbyn, to remove him from leadership, a Blairite peer who stood up in the House of Lords to lambast the party’s leader for backing Brexit.
+These useful idiots who followed the people’s vote led by Jeremy Corbyn’s arch enemy Peter Mandelson, a former Blairite minister and EU commissioner Peter Mandelson, the architect of New Labour, who had boosted he is working every day to undermine Jeremy Corbyn, to remove him from leadership, a Blairite peer who stood up in the House of Lords to lambast the party’s leader for backing Brexit.
 Well, he certainly found a way to undermine Corbyn.
-Helped by two people who have the audacity place themselves into a leaders position Keir Starmer and Emily Thornberry.
+Helped by two people who have the audacity place themselves into a leadership positions Keir Starmer and Emily Thornberry.

 coup de complete